Datavault-UK/automate-dv-docs/docs/best_practices.md

 !!! note

-    Prior to dbtvault v0.7.4 hashdiffs are **REQUIRED** to contain the natural keys of the record.
+    Prior to AutomateDV v0.7.4 hashdiffs are **REQUIRED** to contain the natural keys of the record.
-    In dbtvault v0.7.4, macros have been updated to include logic to ensure the primary key is checked in addition to the hashdiff when detecting new records.
+    In AutomateDV v0.7.4, macros have been updated to include logic to ensure the primary key is checked in addition to the hashdiff when detecting new records.
 It is still best practice to include the natural keys, however.

 ### Hashing best practices

 Best practices for hashing include:

 - Alpha sorting Hashdiff columns.
-As mentioned, dbtvault can do this for us, so no worries!
+As mentioned, AutomateDV can do this for us, so no worries!
   Refer to the [stage](macros/index.md#stage) docs for details on how to do this.

 - Ensure all **Hub** columns used to calculate a primary key hash get presented in the same order across all staging